Deciding which are the smartest dog breeds isn't easy because different breeds have different types of intelligence and excel in a variety of areas.

-But we have to start somewhere, so below I've featured a list of the dozen breeds which are considered to be at the top of the heap, according to dog obedience experts and judges....
+Here are a dozen breeds which are considered to be at the top of the heap according to numerous dog obedience experts, professionals and judges....

-You'll notice that these are all working dogs (yes, even the Papillon who was bred from similar ancestors as Spaniels, and the Schnauzer who started off as a farm dog and hunter of vermin).
+You'll notice that this list of the smartest dog breeds is made up of working dogs (yes, even the Papillon started off as a farm dog and hunter of vermin).

 For example, in order for a Border Collie to do his job properly he needs to have the right genes, ones from dogs who carry a strong desire to follow the right breed-specific instincts needed to herd livestock.